2025 Dallas ICE facility shooting: Victims

 Initially, the Department of Homeland Security (DHS) reported two of the three victims died, but later reported one of them died while the other two were in critical condition.
 Federal officials at first declined to divulge any other information about the victims, drawing criticism from the Texas Civil Rights Project, a civil rights advocacy group.
 On September 26, federal officials named the victims and described them as a Mexican man, a Venezuelan man, and a third man from an unspecified country.
 Officials would not confirm which victim had been killed, what criminal allegations the victims faced, or the condition and location of the wounded.
 A man identifying himself as his brother told the news media that the Mexican victim remained in critical condition at a local hospital.

 On September 27, the Dallas County Medical Examiner's Office identified the deceased victim as Norlan Guzman-Fuentes; an anonymous DHS press release confirmed his identity and said he was from El Salvador, but did not divulge the condition or location of the other victims.

 On September 30, a second shooting victim was confirmed dead: Miguel Ángel García-Hernández, the victim from Mexico.
 García-Hernández was 32 years old and was originally from San Luis Potosí, but had emigrated to the Dallas area with his parents about twenty years prior, and worked as a house painter.
 He had been placed in ICE custody after being detained on suspicion of driving while intoxicated and evading arrest in Tarrant County, Texas.
 At the time of his death, he had four children, and his wife was expecting the birth of their third child together.

 Perpetrator

 Police sources identified the shooter as 29-year-old Joshua Jahn.
 Law enforcement responded to two addresses possibly linked to Jahn in Fairview, Texas (where Jahn and his parents lived throughout most of his life), and Durant, Oklahoma (where he once resided).
-Records indicated that Jahn most recently lived in Durant.
+Records indicated that Jahn most recently lived in Durant, but in Federal Bureau of Investigation (FBI) interviews, his parents said he had been living with them until the morning of the incident.

 Jahn was born in April 1996 and grew up in Allen, Texas.
+He grew up in an upper middle class home, where his father was a mechanical engineer and his mother was a physical therapist.
+Friends interviewed by The Dallas Morning News said that while he was attending Allen High School, he was popular and good with computers, but was also a "daredevil and prankster" who became increasingly drawn to "fringe websites" and recreational drugs including marijuana and LSD.
 After Jahn's family moved to nearby Fairview, Jahn attended Collin College sporadically from 2013 to 2018, but is not known to have graduated.
+Jahn also studied mechanical engineering at the University of Texas at Dallas, but dropped out after failing most of his classes.
 During this time, he worked various retail jobs for short periods.
 Jahn was arrested in Collin County in 2015 for marijuana possession and was charged the following year.